 - To teach practical pottery techniques to an international standard

 - To develop highly-skilled, self-sufficient and diverse makers

 - To augment and protect the renowned status of British studio ceramics

 Clay College Stoke offers a skills-based, full-time ceramics course taught by potters who make a living through ceramics, something unique in the UK.
 The Clay College Diploma offers 14 full-time students the opportunity to study intensively for 2 years and to learn from the best of national and international potters.

-The emphasis will be on core skills and the use of materials.
-Students will be taught all aspects of design, throwing, glazing, kiln building and firing, alongside traditional hand building and decoration techniques.
-This will be augmented by modules focusing on business and marketing which will offer students the opportunity to become self-sufficient, developing their own business model to suit their work and sufficiently skilled to join a work force in a production pottery.
+The emphasis is on core skills and the use of materials.
+Students are taught all aspects of design, throwing, glazing, kiln building and firing, alongside traditional hand building and decoration techniques, augmented by modules focusing on business, selling, publicity and marketing.
+The Diploma offers students the opportunity to become self-sufficient makers.

 Adopt A Potter Registered Charity No. 1130164